naymspace/backpex/guides/live_resource/user-preferences.md

 goes to the session.
 Order does not matter — specificity decides.

 `"*"` is only valid as the **final** segment.
-A bare `"*"`, or a pattern like `"resource.*.columns"`, can never match a key, so Backpex raises at boot rather than letting the keys you meant to route quietly land somewhere else.
+A bare `"*"`, or a pattern like `"resource.*.columns"`, can never match a key, so Backpex raises when the adapter config is first normalized (normally on the first preference route resolution) rather than letting the keys you meant to route quietly land somewhere else.
 Use `:default` to match every key.

 There is no suffix or predicate matching: adapters own exact keys or prefixes of the key space.
 A subtree read (`get_map/3`) reads every intersecting route